-- 1. Props and scenery must be placed and removed: - Unaided, by the singles and duets competitors within one-minute total on and off. - Unaided, by the ensemble teams within two-minutes maximum for setup and two minutes maximum for removal.
+- 1. Props and scenery must be placed and removed: (can we line up the bullets with those below?)
+Unaided, by the singles and duets competitors within one-minute total on and off. - Unaided, by the ensemble teams within two-minutes maximum for setup and two minutes maximum for removal.
 Anyone not skating is not allowed to step on the ice.